-While the newest revision of ISO 13485 does not embrace the same high level structure (Annex SL) as many of the other recent ISO quality management standards, it is very oriented toward the “application of risk management to medical devices.”
+While the newest revision of ISO 13485 does not embrace the same high-level structure (Annex L) as many of the other recent ISO quality management standards, it is very oriented toward the “application of risk management to medical devices.”
 This is accomplished both within the ISO 13485:2016 clause structure and through an older, but still relevant standard known as ISO 14971, which delves deeper into commitments, policies, criteria and assessments for medical device risk management.
 FMEA has emerged as a valuable tool for meeting both of these standards’ active risk anticipation and response requirements.

 Jump to Section:

 FMEA stands for Failure Mode Engineering Analysis.
 FMEA is a type of risk assessment that uses a step-by-step approach to identify potential failures in a design, process or a product or service.
 This identification allows for analysis to prevent or reduce future failures.
 “Failure modes” refers to the ways in which something can fail.
 “Effects analysis” refers to the scrutinizing of the consequences of each of those failures.
 FMEA is a preventative action, meant to be implemented before a process or product is designed, modified or applied in a new way.
 It’s also wise to use FMEA periodically throughout the life of a product, process or service.

 FMEA helps companies identify and prioritize failures according to how serious their consequences are, their frequency, and the ease with which they can be detected.
 The purpose of conducting FMEA is to take action to reduce or eliminate each potential failure.
 FMEA documents existing knowledge and actions companies are already using in their continuous improvement process and can be used to prevent potential failures with future processes and products.
 The results of a risk analysis are documented in an FMEA worksheet where they are used to help plan preventative measures, resulting in the production of safer medical devices.